TianYu-00/TianYu-00/README.md

 _About Me_
 -----------------------
 <div align="left">
 <p>Hello, I'm Tian! 👋 Welcome to my GitHub page!
-I'm passionate about coding and technology, and I love building and experimenting projects.
+I have a huge passion for pragramming, gaming and learning new technologies.
+I Also love building and experimenting with various of projects.
 I'm constantly learning and exploring new technologies to expand my skills.</p>
+<p>I'm currently working on re-creating my portfolio website with new knowledge gathered from attending Northcoders Software Development bootcamp, its coming out very soon!
 <p>Feel free to look through my repo if youre interested in knowing me.
 Happy coding! </p>
 </div>